Philosophical study of life, death, and nature

 After publication, this book provoked a variety of emotional reactions from readers, particularly regarding my interpretation of men's frigidity after ejaculation and the psychological roots of the Lolita complex and uniform fetishism.
 The most shocking part of this book was the description of the latter, which we have not translated yet.
 Japanese feminists have slowly begun to refer to this work in their writings.
 This book is now considered a seminal text in Japanese men's studies.
 Japan is notorious for its mass production of child pornography.
 This book needs to acquire a wider audience in this sense.

 An English translation of this book is finished.
-We are looking for a publisher.
+You will soon be able to buy via Amazon.com/.uk

 (The previous English title of this book was "The Insensitive Man.")